dotnet/docs-maui/docs/fundamentals/controltemplate.md

 ## Substitute content into a ContentPresenter

-A `ContentPresenter` can be placed in a control template to mark where content to be displayed by the templated custom control or templated page will appear.
-The custom control or page that consumes the control template will then define content to be displayed by the `ContentPresenter`.
-The following diagram illustrates a <xref:Microsoft.Maui.Controls.ControlTemplate> for a page that contains a number of controls, including a `ContentPresenter` marked by a blue rectangle:
+A <xref:Microsoft.Maui.Controls.ContentPresenter> can be placed in a control template to mark where content to be displayed by the templated custom control or templated page will appear.
+The custom control or page that consumes the control template will then define content to be displayed by the <xref:Microsoft.Maui.Controls.ContentPresenter>.
+The following diagram illustrates a <xref:Microsoft.Maui.Controls.ControlTemplate> for a page that contains a number of controls, including a <xref:Microsoft.Maui.Controls.ContentPresenter> marked by a blue rectangle:

 :::image type="content" source="media/controltemplate/controltemplate.png" alt-text="Control template for a ContentPage." border="false":::

-The following XAML shows a control template named `TealTemplate` that contains a `ContentPresenter` in its visual structure:
+The following XAML shows a control template named `TealTemplate` that contains a <xref:Microsoft.Maui.Controls.ContentPresenter> in its visual structure:

 ```xaml
 <ControlTemplate x:Key="TealTemplate">